mediroozmeh/FPGA_BitonicSorting/README.md

-# High Level Synthesis of OpenCL Description of Bitonic Sorting Algorithm:

-### Source Code:

-OpenCl source code of this work is chosen from NVIDIA OpenCl examples repository, modification and optimization are done in order to execute it on GPU and FPGA.

-###Implementation of Bitonic Sorting algorithm on FPGA through SDAccel using Opencl as source code
+#Implementation of Bitonic Sorting algorithm on FPGA through SDAccel using Opencl as source code

 In this experiment OpenCL description of bitonic sorting algorithm is used as a source code to be digested by SDAccel targeting xilinx FPGAs.
 However, same source code is run on GPU as a competitive platform of FPGA but the main goal of this experiment is to go through and complete FPGA design flow using SDAccel and explore its capabilities.